sbmlteam/sbml-test-suite/cases/semantic/+README.txt

 Tolerances and errors for TimeCourse tests ......................................................................

-The absolute and relative tolerances are used in the following way.
+Due to the nature of digital computing, the numerical results produced by any software can never be expected to be exactly the same as the reference results provided with each test case.
+Comparison of results must be made with respect to some bounds or tolerances.
+For purposes of comparing the results produced by software to the reference results provided in this test suite, two tolerances are defined: absolute and relative.
+These are defined in the settings file for each test case (see above).

-First let the following variables be defined:
+Let the following variables be defined:

-  T_a stand for the absolute tolerance for this test case,
+  T_a stand for the absolute tolerance for a test case,

-  T_r stand for the relative tolerance for this test case,
+  T_r stand for the relative tolerance for a test case,

-  C_ij stand for the expected correct value for row i, column j, of the result data set
+  C_ij stand for the expected correct value for row i, column j, of the result data set for the test case

-  U_ij stand for the the user's uploaded result value.
+  U_ij stand for the corresponding value produced by a given software simulation system run by the user

-Then, a data point U_ij is considered to be within tolerances if and only if the following expression is true:
+These absolute and relative tolerances are used in the following way: a data point U_ij is considered to be within tolerances if and only if the following expression is true:

   |C_ij - U_ij| <= (T_a + T_r * |C_ij|)